Ben Gordon: 2008–09 season

 On October 1, 2008, Gordon finally accepted a one-year qualifying offer of $6.4 million after being unable to secure the contract that he was hoping for.
 On December 27, 2008, Gordon passed Scottie Pippen as the Chicago Bulls' career leader in three-pointers made.
 As had been the case in his previous four seasons, the Bulls' season got off to a rocky start.
-However Gordon and Rose developed chemistry playing with each other, and helped the Bulls finish the season on a 15–8 run to just qualify for the playoffs at 41–41.
+However, Gordon and Rose developed chemistry playing with each other, and helped the Bulls finish the season on a 15–8 run to just qualify for the playoffs at 41–41.

 Entering the playoffs as the seventh seed and matched with the defending champion Boston Celtics, critics and observers expected the Bulls to be swept.
 However, in a series that featured the scoring exploits of Gordon (42 points in game 2) and Ray Allen (51 points in game 6), seven overtime periods and five games decided by a single basket, the Bulls pushed the series to seven games before finally losing.
 Gordon led the Bulls in scoring for the season and playoffs, averaging 20.7 and 24.3 points, respectively.

 Detroit Pistons (2009–2012)

 In July 2009, Gordon signed a five-year deal with the Detroit Pistons worth between $55 million and $60 million.
 With the Pistons, Gordon continued his role as a sixth man off the bench.
-On January 9, 2010, Gordon scored the 10 millionth point in NBA history.
+On January 9, 2010, Gordon scored the ten millionth point in NBA history.
 After the season, Gordon had surgery on his left ankle.

 On March 22, 2012, Gordon again tied the NBA record for most three-point shots made without a miss with 9.
 He scored 45 points to help bring Detroit back from a 25-point deficit, though they still lost to the Denver Nuggets 116–115.

 Charlotte Bobcats (2012–2014)

 On June 26, 2012, Gordon and a future first-round pick were traded to the Charlotte Bobcats in a deal that sent Corey Maggette to the Pistons.

 On November 28, 2012, Gordon scored 20 points in the fourth quarter of an eventual 91–94 loss to the Atlanta Hawks.
 The 20 points were the most in one quarter for any player in Bobcats history.
-He finished with 26 points on 7-of-11 shooting, making 7-of-10 from beyond the arc, to go with 5 free throw attempts and makes.
+He finished with 26 points on 7-of-11 shooting, making 7-of-10 from beyond the arc, to go with 5-of-5 free throws.

 On March 2, 2014, he was waived by the Bobcats.

 Orlando Magic (2014–2015)

 On July 11, 2014, Gordon signed a two-year, $9 million contract with the Orlando Magic.
-Gordon's final NBA game was played on March 22, 2015 in a 100 - 119 loss to the Denver Nuggets.
+Gordon's final NBA game was played on March 22, 2015, in a 100–119 loss to the Denver Nuggets.
 In his final game, Gordon played for 14 minutes and recorded 3 points, 1 rebound and 1 assist.
 On June 29, 2015, he was waived by the Magic.

 Golden State Warriors (2015)

 On September 28, 2015, Gordon signed with the Golden State Warriors.
-However, he was waived on October 14, 2015, after appearing in two preseason games.
+However, he was waived on October 14, after appearing in two preseason games.